HolyBlackCat/cpp-tutorials/compiling_in_terminal_win.md

 You can also run your executable by double-clicking `a.exe`, but the application will quickly close before you can see the results.
 (This is the correct behavior for programs that are supposed to be run in the terminal, but if you don't like it, Google for workarounds.)

-You can tell the compiler to use a different executable name using `-o`, for example: `clang++ test.cpp -o test.exe` will name the program `test.exe`.
-(The order doesn't matter, `clang++ -o test.exe test.cpp` works as well.
-But the executable name must immediately follow `-o`, e.g. `clang++ test.cpp test.exe -o` doesn't work. `-o test` and `-o test.exe` are equivalent.)
+You can tell the compiler to use a different executable name using `-o`, for example: `clang++ prog.cpp -o prog.exe` will name the program `prog.exe`.
+(The order doesn't matter, `clang++ -o prog.exe prog.cpp` works as well.
+But the executable name must immediately follow `-o`, e.g. `clang++ prog.cpp prog.exe -o` doesn't work. `-o prog` and `-o prog.exe` are equivalent.)

 Remember that you can press "up" in the terminal to repeat the last command, instead of typing it every time.

-You can use `clang++ test.cpp -o test.exe && ./test.exe` to both compile and run the application as a single command.
+You can use `clang++ prog.cpp -o prog.exe && ./prog.exe` to both compile and run the application as a single command.